Gstaad: "Last paradise in a crazy world"

 Gstaad for the Whole Family

-Families make up 30 percent of visitors to the holiday region of Gstaad, many of whom have been coming for generations.
+Families make up 30 percent of visitors to the Destination Gstaad, many of whom have been coming for generations.
 It therefore goes without saying that there is also a great range of fun activities for our younger guests as well.
 From playgrounds to petting zoos and river rafting in the summer to fun parks in the winter: there is just so much for kids to do in and around Gstaad.